Fantomas42/django-blog-zinnia/docs/url_shortener.rst

 And so many URL shortening services exist, each with his own features.

-Originally Zinnia provided a only way to generate short urls for your entries, and you needed to install :ref:`django-bitly<zinnia-bitly>`.
+Originally Zinnia provided a only way to generate short URLs for your entries, and you needed to install :ref:`django-bitly<zinnia-bitly>`.

 One way it's not bad, but it's not enough.